psf/request-for/2019-Q4-PyPI/RFI.md

 [PyPI](https://pypi.org) is a foundational component of the [Python](https://python.org) ecosystem and broader computer software and technology landscape.
 This project aims to improve the security of PyPI for all users worldwide, whether they are direct users like project maintainers and [`pip install`](https://pip.pypa.io/en/stable/)ers or indirect users.
 The impact of this work will be to implement long-desired security features for the service (see below).

 We plan to begin the project in Quarter 4 of 2019.
-Because of the size of the project, funding has been allocated to secure one or more contractors to complete the development, testing, verification, and assist in the rollout of necessary features.
+Because of the size of the project, funding has been allocated to secure one or more contractors to complete the development, testing, and verification, and assist in the rollout of necessary features.

-Please read this RFI and respond to let us know if you have questions, or may be interested in applying to work on the project.
+Please read this RFI and respond to let us know if you have questions, or suggestions for our key discussion points, or may be interested in applying to work on the project.

 ## Timeline